nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 If after using the undo command, you realise that the command you just undid is correct.
 Simply, type the following command to redo it.

-> Format: Redo &lt;number of operations&gt;
+> Format: redo &lt;number of operations&gt;

-Example: Redo 2
+Example: redo 2
 <br><br>
 >Note: If no number is entered, the default number of times the command will redo is 1.